 Adam is an active impact investor, having built a portfolio of investments across a wide range of industries and asset classes that align profit with purpose.
 He is Venture Partner of Giant Leap Fund, established by Impact Investment Group as the first Australian venture capital fund 100% committed to investing in impact start-ups.
 He has experience in consumer marketing, ecommerce and innovation with deep ties to philanthropy and social enterprise.
 Adam joined the Board in 2020 and is a member of our Philanthropy & Impact Committee and Investment Committee.

-Glen is a Partner with PwC in the Management Consulting practice with 32 years advisory experience including 23 years as a Partner as well as being an experienced Board member.
+Glen is Chief Executive Officer of Diabetes Victoria and holds over 32 years of advisory experience, including 23 years as a Partner as well as being an experienced Board member.
 He has extensive expertise in formulating and executing business strategies, building and leading teams and successful leadership in sales and P&L performance.
 Areas of expertise include Business and Digital Transformation, Customer Advocacy, Finance, Operations and Risk.
-Glen is the President and Chair of Diabetes Victoria and a Director of Diabetes Australia.

 Cath is founder and Principal of Changesmith Consulting, providing strategic advice to organisations on how they can make a positive difference.
 She has over thirty years’ experience in the not-for-profit space, including within the environment movement, the international development sector, and as CEO at the community sector peak body Victorian Council of Social Service.
 She is also a Trustee Director of industry super fund HESTA and President of the Collingwood College Council.
 Cath joined our board in 2014 and chairs the Philanthropy and Impact Committee.
 She also sits on our Investment Committee.